felippeduran/asteroids/README.md

 * The gameplay core logic, although independent from heavy-weight Unity APIs, was not extracted to a separate `.asmdef` for simplicity.
 * Some systems could be broken down further to keep responsibilities small and improve on testability
 * There's no loading screen pre-loaded in the scene to avoid transition gaps between splash screen and UI.
-* Assuming the simplicity of the game, UI unresponsiveness related to just-in-time loading of UI views were ignored.
+* Assuming the simplicity of the game, UI unresponsiveness related to just-in-time loading of UI views were considered negligible and ignored.

 **AI Disclaimer**: The Cursor IDE was used to develop this project.
 AI was used for simple/boilerplate code completion and to execute pre-planned refactors.
 AI was not used to implement logic, neither define or implement the code architecture and key concepts.